-Getting from A to B is a little tricky in Albania – you simply need a little time and patience, and to treat travel information as a guideline not gospel.
+Getting from A to B can be a little tricky in Albania – it’s best to be flexible, exercise patience, and to treat travel information as a guideline rather than gospel.

-Most travel is conducted by bus; the vehicles are usually fine, fares are cheap, and the roads are continually being improved.
-However, the authorities have steadfastly refused to build any bus stations – fine in smaller towns, but a nightmare in a city as large as Tirana where matters are utterly confusing.
-Buses are supplemented by minibuses known as furgons, which are more numerous but run to no fixed schedule, and with no obligation to depart until full, drivers tend to roam around town until they have the required number of passengers.
-Most buses and furgons depart in the morning, and tend to dry up by mid-afternoon.
+Most travel is conducted by bus; the vehicles are usually fine, fares are cheap, and the roads are being improved.
+However, the authorities have so far steadfastly refused to build any official bus stations – fine in smaller towns, but a nightmare in a city as large as Tirana where matters are utterly confusing.
+Buses are sometimes supplemented by minibuses known as furgons, which are technically illegal, especially in big cities, though some still run undeterred; they tend not to depart until full and will often roam around town until they have enough passengers.

 Everything you need to know before you set off.